FilippoMB/Time-Series-Cluster-Kernel/README.md

 - Perform time series dimensionality reduction, cluster analysis, and visualize the results: [view](https://nbviewer.org/github/FilippoMB/Time-Series-Cluster-Kernel/blob/main/notebooks/clustering.ipynb) or [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1hLF0SfiZZ13zhik0vAjWfvs__GJvV9c4?usp=sharing)

-## Running on Windows
+## &#x26A0; Running on Windows

 TCK uses multiprocessing.
-While using multiprocessing in Python on windows, it is necessary to protect the entry point of the program by using
+While using multiprocessing in Python on Windows, it is necessary to protect the entry point of the program by using

 ```python
 if __name__ == '__main__':